 RECORD OF MEETINGS, COMMUNICATION AND CONSULTATION

-Agenda and minutes of meetings will be recorded and will be made available on The Insolvency Service’s website.
+Agenda and minutes of meetings will be recorded and will be made available ongov.uk.
 Further miscellaneous updates or actions will be communicated via e-mail to those on the Dear IP contact list and posted on The Insolvency Service’s website.

-The Insolvency Service Policy Directorate will perform the secretariat function of the Committee.
+The Insolvency Service will perform the secretariat function of the Committee.

 QUORUM/VOTING